MarcL/marclittlemore.com/src/posts/2021/02-february/2021-02-06-improving-idea-flow.md

 ## A habit of ideas

 I found a great [Twitter thread](https://twitter.com/MarkShpuntov/status/1357834827748302855) from [Mark Shpuntov](https://twitter.com/MarkShpuntov/) which summarised a workshop where [Ali Abdaal](https://twitter.com/AliAbdaal/) and [David Perell](https://twitter.com/david_perell) discussed "building an idea factory".
-Here are some learnings from it.
+I thought this was a fantastic description of what your brain could become.

 Very few people have 100% original ideas.
 You don't have to constantly come up with unique ideas to create good content.
 When you combine an idea with your voice and your knowledge and experience of somthing, it becomes original.